Aloys and Alfons Kontarsky: Biography

 The Kontarsky brothers were both born in Iserlohn.
 Aloys received early tuition from Franz Hanemann.
 He later studied at Cologne and Hamburg with Else Schmitz-Gohr, and with Eduard Erdmann in Hamburg.

 Their first public concert was in 1949, in which they played Stravinsky's Concerto for Two Pianos.
 In 1955 they formed their piano duo "Klavierduo Kontarsky" and performed regularly from 1959 until Aloys became paralyzed in 1983 as the result of two strokes.
 In 1955, they won first prize for piano duo at the fourth German Radio International Music Competition.

 From 1962, Aloys and Alfons were instructors at the Darmstadt International Summer Courses for New Music.
 Aloys was also a member of the Darmstadt International Chamber Ensemble.
 From 1963, Aloys was an instructor at the Cologne Courses for New Music.
-Alfons was a member of the Bavarian Academy of Fine Arts and of the Deutscher Musikrat (German Music Council, a member of the International Music Council) and held professorships at Music Universities in Cologne, Munich and the Salzburg Mozarteum.
+Alfons was a member of the Bavarian Academy of Fine Arts and of the Deutscher Musikrat (German Music Council, a member of the International Music Council) and held professorships at Music Universities in Cologne, Munich.
 In 1965 Aloys formed a duo with the cellist Siegfried Palm.

 As a piano duo, the brothers gave first performances of works by Luciano Berio, Sylvano Bussotti, Mauricio Kagel, Karlheinz Stockhausen, Henri Pousseur, Luis de Pablo, and Bernd Alois Zimmermann.
 They made frequent tours of Western European countries, the Middle East, and the Americas, and also appeared in Australia and on two tours in Southern Africa.
 Their recordings are numerous, and include Bartók's Sonata for Two Pianos and Percussion, Stockhausen's Mantra, supervised by the composer, once issued on LP by Deutsche Grammophon and reissued on CD 16 of the Stockhausen Complete Edition, and Structures for two pianos by Pierre Boulez.
 They also performed the standard repertoire.
 Their more traditional fare includes the complete Brahms Hungarian Dances and Schubert's Fantasia in F minor, D.940.
 They are heard on the soundtrack of the 1990 film Henry & June, playing Debussy's Petite Suite.